ac8ai/langtree/docs/internal/DESIGN_EXPLORATION.md

 - No variable dependency tracking feeding structured outputs into downstream chain inputs.
 - No expansion logic for multiplicity (`@each`, `*`).

-Result: Present chains are flat, manually orchestrated, not yet reflective of the DPCL execution graph.
+Result: Present chains are flat, manually orchestrated, not yet reflective of the LangTree DSL execution graph.

 ---
 ## 2. ✅ Template Variable System - IMPLEMENTED